 Significance of the Dietary Source of Fiber

 The study also analyzed the major dietary sources of fiber such as cereals, vegetables, and fruits.
 The results showed a decrease in the rate of mortality with an increased intake of fiber from cereals.
-Each 5g/day increase of cereal fiber was linked to 33% lower risk of colorectal cancer mortality and a 22% lower risk of all-cause mortality.
+Each 5g/day increase of cereal fiber was linked to a 33% lower risk of colorectal cancer mortality and a 22% lower risk of all-cause mortality.
 Fiber from vegetables showed a 17% reduction in all-cause mortality but no significant reduction was observed for colorectal cancer mortality.
 Fiber from fruits did not show any association with colorectal or all-cause mortality.
-Furthermore, whole grain consumption was associated with a lower colorectal cancer-specific mortality.
+Furthermore, whole grain consumption was associated with lower colorectal cancer-specific mortality.

 Relevance for Colorectal Cancer Patients

-The study puts forward evidence to support the protective effect of high fiber intake for prevention of colorectal cancer as well as better prognosis after diagnosis.
+The study puts forward evidence to support the protective effect of high fiber intake for the prevention of colorectal cancer as well as a better prognosis after diagnosis.
 Colorectal cancer patients who increased their fiber intake after diagnosis experienced a reduced risk of mortality.
-The researchers found that better survival rates were associated with consumption of cereals and whole grains compared with the fiber from fruits and vegetables.
+The researchers found that better survival rates were associated with the consumption of cereals and whole grains compared with the fiber from fruits and vegetables.